Leon Rupnik: Collaboration

-Anti-Semitism
+Antisemitism

-Known for his antisemitic and openly pro-Nazi views prior to the war, Rupnik was a notorious anti-Semite, who wrote anti-Semitic tracts and made anti-Semitic speeches.
+Known for his antisemitic and openly pro-Nazi views prior to the war, Rupnik was a notorious antisemite, who wrote antisemitic tracts and made antisemitic speeches.
 Some notable examples include:

 In a lecture he gave in Ljubljana in 1944, entitled "Bolshevism: a tool of international Judaism" and subtitled "Jewish endeavours towards global supremacy", Rupnik stated:The Jews' straight dogmatic hatred of all who are not Jewish is finally challenged everywhere by a revolt by the home nation that sooner or later removes all parasites from their country or limits by law their economic, religious and political activity.
 (A transcript of the entire lecture is available.)

 In a lecture at Polhov Gradec, on June 5, 1944, Rupnik stated:

-With solid trust in the righteousness of the leader of Europe, of the German nation, we must calmly and with all fanaticism lead the battle against Jewish global supremacy serving Stalin’s and Tito’s bandits and their assistants, Anglo-American gangsters.
+With solid trust in the righteousness of the leader of Europe, of the German nation, we must calmly and with all fanaticism lead the battle against Jewish global supremacy serving Stalin's and Tito's bandits and their assistants, Anglo-American gangsters.

 At the ceremony where the Home Guard swore oaths of allegiance, on January 30, 1945, Rupnik announced:If the German soldier and you, my bold Home Guard soldiers, allowed these Jewish mercenaries to flourish, they would yet kill all decent thinkers, believers in the nation and homeland of true Slovenian birth together with their children – or we will make cannon fodder or slaves of them, steal their property, homes, villages, devastate the national body and suppress the Jew.
 These are the nations of Europe, our broader homeland, in whose centre the largest, German nation has taken upon itself the struggle against the Jewish corruption of the world.

 Arrest, trial, and execution

 On May 5, 1945, Leon Rupnik fled to Austria with a small group of 20 collaborators.
 He was arrested by the British on July 23 and returned to Yugoslavia in January 1946.
 He was put on trial alongside Rösener and others, and was sentenced to death for treason on August 30, 1946.
 He was executed by firing squad on September 4, 1946 at Ljubljana's Žale cemetery, and was buried the same day in an unmarked grave.
-In January 2020 the Supreme Court of Slovenia annulled the court judgement of 1946 for not meeting the necessary legal standards in force at the time of trial.
+In January 2020, the Supreme Court of Slovenia annulled the court judgement of 1946 for not meeting the necessary legal standards in force at the time of trial.

-In response the Simon Wiesenthal Center issued a condemnation of the annulment, stating that Rupnik "played a major role in the arrest and deportation of Jews from Ljubljana in 1943 and 1944".
-They further noted "This shameful decision constitutes a shocking distortion of the history of the Holocaust and a horrific insult to Rupnik's many victims and their families.
-We kindly request that you promptly convey our protest to the pertinent Slovenian authorities so that the proper measures can be taken to undo the enormous damage wrought by this unjust decision of the Slovenian Supreme Court".
+In response, the Simon Wiesenthal Center issued a condemnation of the annulment, stating that Rupnik "had played a major role in the arrest and deportation of Jews from Ljubljana in 1943 and 1944".
+They further noted that "this shameful decision constitutes a shocking distortion of the history of the Holocaust and a horrific insult to Rupnik's many victims and their families".
 As many had understood the court's decision to constitute political rehabilitation, statements were issued that this was not the case.

+The Slovenian Constitutional Court overturned the 2020 rehabilitation of Leon Rupnik by the Supreme Court of Slovenia, thus reinstating his post-war conviction.